 Synthesizing and distilling evidence to shape clinical practice, inform health policy, and drive future research

-Since 1997, we have operated as the RTI International-University of North Carolina Evidence-based Practice Center (RTI-UNC EPC), producing a range of products grounded in evidence synthesis methods.
-Such products include comprehensive systematic evidence reviews, health technology assessments, evidence maps, and others.
-These products are distillations of evidence in the scientific literature that can be used to inform clinical or public health practice, health policy, and research.
+Since 1997, we have operated the RTI International-University of North Carolina Evidence-based Practice Center (RTI-UNC EPC), producing a range of products grounded in evidence synthesis methods to inform health care and public health practice, policy, and research.
+The syntheses that we produce are distillations of studies in the scientific literature and include comprehensive systematic evidence reviews, health technology assessments, evidence maps, and other evidence synthesis products.

-One of 9 EPCs sponsored by the Agency for Healthcare Research and Quality (AHRQ), the RTI-UNC EPC is led by RTI in collaboration with the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill and faculty at the Ohio State University and the Danube University Krems.
+One of 11 EPCs sponsored by the Agency for Healthcare Research and Quality (AHRQ), the RTI-UNC EPC is led by RTI in collaboration with the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill and faculty at the Ohio State University and the University for Continuing Education Krems.
 Our EPC is also an affiliate of the US Cochrane Network.
-In addition to AHRQ sponsorship, we conduct evidence syntheses commissioned by other federal agencies, states, health care professional organizations, and other non-commercial entities.
+In addition to reviews sponsored by AHRQ, we conduct evidence syntheses commissioned by other federal agencies, states, health care professional organizations, and other non-commercial entities.

-We conduct systematic reviews and related evidence syntheses on drugs, medical devices, and clinical, health care delivery, and public health interventions across a variety of health topics.
-Patients, health care providers and administrators, insurers, professional societies, advocates, and policymakers use our reviews to inform patient and provider decisions, insurance coverage decisions, clinical practice guidelines, and the direction of future health research.
+We conduct systematic reviews and related evidence syntheses of drugs, medical devices or procedures, and health care delivery and public health interventions across a variety of health topics.
+Policymakers, payors, patients, health care providers and administrators, professional societies, and advocates use our reviews to inform patient and provider decisions, insurance coverage decisions, clinical practice guidelines, and the direction of future health research.

 Conducting Consistent, Transparent, and Rigorous Reviews in Support of the United States Preventive Services Task Force